Fort Peck Dam: Dam failure during construction

 This process proceeded until elevation of the fill reached approximately 2250 ft, while the reservoir was at an elevation of 2117.5 ft.
 At this point, the danger of the core pool overtopping or bursting the shell became greater because the beaches became narrower.
 For this reason, an extensive alarm system was implemented along the narrower upstream shell.
 This alarm system could immediately shut off the dredge pumps if a shell breach was detected.
 Part of this alarm system involved monitoring the elevations of the core pool and the pipelines carrying the dredged fill.

 On the morning of September 22, 1938, an inspection by the engineer in charge of construction revealed that the elevation of the pipeline relative to the core pool near station 15+10 (see attached overhead photo) was only 2.5 ft when it should have been 4.5 ft.
 A survey crew was dispatched immediately to determine if the fill on which the pipeline was founded was settling or if the pipeline footing itself was settling.
 Preliminary measurement showed that the pipeline was closer to the pool than expected from station 15+00 to station 17+00.
 A meeting with the district engineer and supervisory personnel was scheduled for 1:15 p.m. near the location in question.

 At approximately 1:15 p.m. the core pool near station 15+00 began to settle slowly.
 As its rate of settlement increased, cracks appeared 30 ft below the crest in the upstream embankment.
 As the settlement of the pool got larger, portions of the shell began to slide backwards into the core pool area and the majority of the upstream shell began to move into the reservoir, translating south and rotating slightly about the east abutment.
 The west end of the slide mass broke away from the dam near station 27+00 and the core pool water rapidly poured out of the breach that was created in the shell.
 Portions of the core in the still-stable portion of the dam continued to slump into the hole created by the loss of the slide mass.
 One construction supervisor was backing his car away from the advancing scarp to the west along the beach to avoid the slumping and noted that the small scarp in the core was advancing to the west at a speed equal to his own (approximately 10 mph (16 km/h)).

 A pump barge moored near the dam at the east abutment was swamped by the slide and was lost along with several tractors, loadmasters, and draglines on the slope.
 Of the 134 men working in the area at the time, 34 were carried into the sliding material.
 Of these 34, eight were unable to be rescued and lost their lives.
 Of the eight men, only two bodies were ever recovered, leaving six men permanently entombed in the structure.
+The dead were: